MES Architecture: Network Topologies and Communication Protocols

 What Are Network Topologies in MES?

 Network topologies define the arrangement of devices and systems connected in a network, enabling communication and data transfer.
 The topology impacts the speed, reliability, and scalability of MES operations.
+In practical terms, it determines how data travels between sensors, PLCs, MES servers, and enterprise applications.

 Common Network Topologies in MES